gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 **Q: What network connectivity is required?**

-A: The system requires an internet connection for cloud synchronization and remote access.
-Local operation (Edge UI) works without internet.
-Minimum bandwidth requirement is 1 Mbps for cloud features.
-For optimal performance, 5-10 Mbps is recommended, especially if capturing and uploading snapshots.
+A: The system requires an internet connection for remote access via Tailscale VPN and GitHub Pages dashboard access.
+The API backend runs locally on the Raspberry Pi but is accessed remotely through Tailscale.
+Minimum bandwidth requirement is 1 Mbps.
+For optimal performance, 5-10 Mbps is recommended, especially if the system is capturing and storing snapshots.

 **Q: Can I access the system remotely?**